wschreyer/PENTrack/README.md

 -----------

 To compile the code, you need to copy some files from Numerical Recipes (http://www.nr.com, only used v3.02 so far) into the /nr/ directory:
-* nr3.h (main header, for best compatibility define the "Doub" type as "long double" instead of "double")
+* nr3.h (main header, one minor modification needed, patch file is provided)
 * interp_1d.h (cubic spline interpolation)
+* interp_linear.h (linear interpolation)
+* interp_2d.h (bicubic interpolation, some modifications needed, patch file is provided)
 * odeint.h (ODE integration main header)
-* stepper.h (ODE stepper)
+* stepper.h (ODE integration step control
-* stepperdopr853.h (8th order Runge-Kutta method)
-* stepperdopr853.c (8th order Runge-Kutta method)
+* nr/stepperdopr853.h (8th order Runge Kutta method)

+Patch files can be applied by executing:
+`patch originalheader.h patchfile.diff`

+Numerical Recipes forces us to put almost all code into header files, which makes it less easy to read but it also avoids duplicate work in code- and header-files.

 Writing your own simulation
 ---------------------------